peppeborak/bodytracker-app/README.md

 ## How to Setup This App 🔧:

 ### Prerequisites 📝
-Make sure you have the following installed:
+Make sure you have the following:

 - Node.js (Latest LTS recommended)
 - npm
 - React Native CLI
 - Xcode
 - Apple Developer Account (A free account is fine)
+- Mac
+- Iphone

+This only works for ios for now.

 ### Setup Instructions: